wellingtonpinheiro/GeronGnosis/README.md

 # GeronGnosis
-This dataset contains the EEG resting state-closed eyes recordings from 50 subjects in total, modeled as explicit features.
+This dataset contains the EEG resting state-closed eyes recordings from 50 subjects in total, modeled as explicit features, in a compressed Weka ARFF file.

 Participants: 15 of them were diagnosed with Alzheimer's disease (AD group), 5 were diagnosed with Frontotemporal Dementia (FTD group), 10 were diagnosed with Mild Cognitive Impairment (MCI) and 20 were healthy subjects (CN group).